Functorial relationship between multirings and the various abstract theories of quadratic forms: Real Reduced Multirings, Abstract Real Spectra and Real Semigroups

-\begin{teo} Let $(X,G)$ an abstract real spectra and define $a+b=\{d\in G:d\in D^t(a,b)\}$.
-Then $(G,+,\cdot,-,0,1)$ is a real reduced multiring. \end{teo} \begin{dem} Firstly, observe that $+$ is well-defined.
+\begin{teo} Let $(X,G)$ an abstract real spectra and define $a+b= D^t(a,b)$.
+Then $(G,+,\cdot,-,0,1)$ is a real reduced multiring. \end{teo} \begin{proof} Firstly, observe that $+$ is well-defined.
 Then, we will verify the conditions of definition \ref{defn:multiring}.
-Commutativity, associativity and neutral element ($a\in D^t(0,b)\Leftrightarrow a=b$) are imediate.
+Commutativity, associativity and neutral element ($a\in D^t(0,b)\Leftrightarrow a=b$) are immediate.
 In fact, the unique non-trivial part of the proof is

 We will prove that $b\in D^t(a,-c)$ and the case $c\in D^t(-b,a)$ analogous.
 Let $x\in X$ and $a\in D^t(b,c)$.
 Remember that $a\in D^t(b,c)$ means that $a(x)b(x)>0$ or $a(x)c(x)>0$ or $a(x)=0$ and $b(x)=c(x)$ happens for all $x\in X$.